Siege of Sarajevo: Lifting of the siege

-Fighting escalated on the ground as joint Bosnian and Croatian forces went on the offensive.
+Fighting escalated on the ground as joint Bosnian and Croatian forces went on the offensive with Operations Mistral 2, Sana and Southern Move in September–October 1995.
 The Serbs were slowly driven back in Sarajevo and elsewhere, which eventually allowed the city's heating, electricity and water supplies to be restored.
 A ceasefire was reached in October 1995.
 On 14 December, the Dayton Agreement brought peace to the country and led to stabilization.

 One of the last acts of hostility of the siege occurred at around 6 pm on 9 January 1996, when a single rocket-propelled grenade was fired at a tram running down the main street of Sarajevo, killing a 55-year-old woman, Mirsada Durić, and wounding 19 others.
 The grenade was fired from the neighbourhood of Grbavica, which was held by the Serbs at the time.
 After the attack, French troops from the Implementation Force (IFOR) searched the building from which the grenade was launched but did not capture the perpetrator(s).
-No person has ever been arrested for the attack.

 The Bosnian government officially declared an end to the siege of Sarajevo on 29 February 1996, when Bosnian Serb forces left positions in and around the city.
 More than 70,000 Sarajevan Serbs subsequently left the Muslim-controlled districts of the city and moved to the Republika Srpska, taking all of their belongings with them.